What is the recommended water temperature for a drysuit?

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof go-pro’s!

 If this article hasn’t answered all of your questions.
-If you have more questions either about snorkeling or scuba diving (or specifically about at what temperature do I need a drysuit), please comment below with your questions.
+If you have more questions either about snorkeling or scuba diving (or specifically about at what temperature do you need a drysuit), please comment below with your questions.

 There will also be many more articles about scuba and scuba diving safety tips (and on snorkeling too) for you to read and learn about this fabulous sport.